Battleham/rinka-blog/src/pages/index.md

     Every moment deserves your fullest attention.
 If you keep waiting for the next thing, you will have spent all your life waiting.
 Don't waste your moment...
-description: 'These are my precious moments, thoughts, and keepsakes.'
+description: 'These are my moments, thoughts, and ideas.'
 intro:
   blurbs: []
   heading: I will share with you what makes me stop